pickerel/owl/REFERENCE.md

 	bird:instance_of( AnimalClass )  -- true

 ### add_property_callback( property_name, listener )
 ### remove_property_callback( property_name )

-These two functions make it easy to create basic metamethods which can intercept property updates of instance objects.
+These two methods make it easy to have basic "metamethod" functionality which can intercept property updates of instance objects.
 Please see the **EasyMetamethods** sample for usage and other information (pay close attention to the notes in the comments as well).

 ----------